raphaelquast/beatstep/README.md

 - `off` if the track is muted and **not** armed

-The lights in the second row are just there to help remembering the assignments.
+The lights in the second indicate the currently activated clip.
-(you can turn the lights on/off ! >> check `"scene control" + button 7`)
+(you can change this behaviour or turn the lights off! >> check `"scene control" + button 7`)

 The assignments are as follows: